A literature review examines previous related research in your subject area.

 Just like an essay, a literature review needs an introduction, a body, and a conclusion.

 An introduction lets the reader know what the literature review contains, why it was done, what boundaries were set and an explanation of how it may inform further research.
-The introduction should always be one of the last writing tasks you do.
+The introduction is often one of the last writing tasks you do.

 Introduction example - on the topic of leadership styles